CMLPlatform/ramascene/docs/source/performance.rst

 Conclusion:

 As shown in the top left and bottom right graph both workers are active.
 The analytical queue depletes faster than the modelling queue, which is also expected and desired behaviour.
-The MEM load has increased as both workers use MEM.
+The MEM load has increased as both workers use memory.

 Final conclusion
 ================

 Modelling has a significant impact on CPU use, in turn a limit is set on CPU considering the specs of the tested server.
 This limit results in relatively long waiting time for users doing modelling.
 To circumvent this either a server with more powerful specs is required or celery can be configured with workers on different machines.
-In both cases more CPU is required and optimally more Memory.
+In both cases more CPU is required and optimally more memory.
 If more memory is in place, logically concurrency can be increased however new load tests have to be performed.